ro61n/capstone-project-i/README.md

 If a user chooses "bond" then the user will be asked further inputs related to the bond calculation.
 The application will then calculate the monthly repayment amount.

-Robin Titus is the maintainer and contributor to this project.
+Robin Titus is the maintainer and contributor of this project.

-To orun this project, download it, and run the following command from your terminal: 'py finance_calculators.py'.
+To run this project, download it, and run the following command from your terminal: 'py finance_calculators.py'.